evoldoers/biomake/README.md

 Note that `QsubArgs` has to be set in the target goal, not the deps goal (since the job is submitted to the queueing engine before the dependencies are guaranteed to have been built).

+Similarly, you can use the `QsubHeader` variable (or the `--qsub-header` command-line option) to add header lines to the wrapper script that is submitted to the queue engine
+(for example, to provide queue configuration directives), or you can use `QsubHeaderFile` (or `--qsub-header-file`) to specify the filename of a header file to include.

+The names of these Prolog variables for fine-grained queue configuration (`QsubArgs`, `QsubHeader`, `QsubHeaderFile`) are the same for Slurm as for SGE and PBS, even though the batch submission command for Slurm is `sbatch` and not `qsub`.

 More
 ----